-You probably already know that you can view available fonts in G Suite apps by clicking on the font tool in the formatting tool bar.
+You probably already know that you can view available fonts in Google Workspace apps by clicking on the font tool in the formatting tool bar.
 You'll get a list of your most recently-used typefaces at the top, followed by a list of every other typeface you've 'installed'.

-If you scroll to the bottom of the list and select 'More fonts...', you'll be able to browse through all of the available web fonts that Google has made available.
+If you select 'More fonts...' at the top of the list, you'll be able to browse through all of the available web fonts that Google has made available.
 Fonts that are available in your menu ('My fonts') are shown in blue with a checkmark; they also appear in a list on the right.

 For today, however, we're not going to use this in-document font selector.
 Instead, we're going to head over to fonts.google.com to pick our fonts.
 This online font directory is a more full-featured menu of typefaces, especially if you don't know exactly what you're looking for.
 Fonts.google.com gives you more sorting and viewing options for browsing web fonts, so it's my preferred tool when I don't have a specific typeface in mind for a project.

-The interface is beautifully designed, with a menu bar up top, font previews in the main body of the page, and search options available via a hide-able sidebar on the right side of the page:
+The interface is beautifully designed, with a menu bar up top, font previews in the main body of the page, and search options in between.

-If you want to change the overall theme of the fonts directory, you can click on the paint bucket icon in the menu bar to select from of four different theme colors:
+If you want to change the overall theme of the fonts directory, you can click on the sun icon in the menu bar to toggle between light and dark mode